 View, browse and sort the ever-growing list of sessions by pass type, track, and format.
 With this Session Scheduler, you can build your schedule in advance and access it during the show via export or with the GDC Mobile App, once live.
 Sessions do fill up so please arrive early to sessions that you would like to attend.
 Adding a session to your schedule does not guarantee you a seat.

 Pass Type: All Access, GDC Conference + Summits, GDC Conference, GDC Summits, Expo Plus, Expo, Audio Conference + Tutorial, Indie Games Summit - Get your pass now!

 Audience Level: All

-Attendees will gain an understanding game on the power of fashion and how it provide a sense of immersion, comfort and identity in their characters while simultaneously empowering gamers of all kinds.
+Attendees will gain an understanding on the power of fashion and how it provides a sense of immersion, comfort and identity in their characters while simultaneously empowering gamers of all kinds.